Natural, artificial and synthetic fibres:

 • Release of brominated compounds, such as PBDEs, an environmental pollutant, highly toxic and causing endocrine and neurological damage;

-• Pet, as its name suggests, contains Phthalates which give the plastic its characteristics of flexibility.
-Although considered harmless, a series of studies and publications (Johann Wolfgang Goethe University of Frankfurt – 2009) highlight the release of hormone-mimicking phthalates which are extremely dangerous as endocrine disrupting agents.
+• PET, as its name suggests, contains phthalates that give the plastic its flexibility.
+Although considered harmless, a series of studies and publications (Johann Wolfgang Goethe University of Frankfurt – 2009) have highlighted the release of hormone-mimicking phthalates that are extremely dangerous as endocrine disruptors.

 • Primary cause of water, environmental and food chain pollution from plastic microfibres